georg-wenzel/prodiga-IoT/README.md

  the sa account for this project.

 ### docs
+Contains all project documentation.
+- `Konzeptbeschreibung - Final.pdf`: Final version of the projects concept document.
-Contains all project documentation and the students time sheets.
+- Timesheets: Contains the students timesheets.

  ### src
 Actual source code.